-Within 2 Business Days of the submission of your Request it will enter the Triage phase of the Risk Assessment process.
+Within two business days of the submission of your Request it will enter the Triage phase of the Risk Assessment process.
 In Triage, the Request may be moved into several categories requiring more information.
 You will receive emails to keep you up-to-date on the progress of your submission.
 If you have any questions please email UFRM@mail.ufl.edu, noting your Request number in the email’s subject line.

 |The UF assessment process involves multiple units including, but not limited to:|

 Each Request is reviewed for the following criteria: security, privacy, and alignment with campus technology goals.
 This process involves multiple units, including the Information Security Office, the Privacy Office, the Office of the General Counsel, and Procurement Services.
-It will take 2 Business Days for a determination to be made by the departments involved with regards to the next steps for your Request.
+It will take two business days for a determination to be made by the departments involved with regards to the next steps for your Request.
 Please see Figure 1.
 UF Assessment Process Workflow and Figure 2.
-The 4 Stages Of A Risk Assessment below for additional information.
+The Stages of A Risk Assessment below for additional information.

 The Information Security Office makes its determinations based on the classification of data being used for that project.
 Open, Sensitive, and Restricted are the three data classification types at UF, and each requires a different level of scrutiny for assessments.
 For more information about data classification please click here.
 Any vagueness and lack of specific information will delay the process, so please be as complete and specific as possible when completing the Request form.

 The Privacy Office bases its decisions on the classification of data as well as data sharing and authorization to use restricted data.
 FERPA, HIPAA, COPPA, medical, and education records are all taken into consideration when making a determination.
 For more information on privacy policies please click here.
 If this study involves human subjects and no IRB is available when completing the Request, then the IRB office must be contacted, which will delay the project.